The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • The nature of the investment is strategic taking into account all relevant factors, including:

-• the participating undertaking's ability to continue holding the participation; and
+• The participating undertaking’s ability to continue holding the participation.

-The symmetric adjustment mechanism adjusts the standard charge, where applicable, by reference to the current level and a weighted average level of an “appropriate equity index,” to be determined by EIOPA under an implementing technical standard (or by the PRA for UK purposes).
-The result of the adjustment must not result in a capital charge more than 10% higher or lower than the standard equity capital charge.270
+The symmetric adjustment mechanism adjusts the standard charge, where applicable, by reference to the current level and a weighted average level of an “appropriate equity index”, to be determined by the EIOPA under an implementing technical standard (or by the PRA for UK purposes).
+The result of the adjustment must not result in a capital charge more than 10% higher or lower than the standard equity capital charge.486

 Long-term investments in equity benefit from the same capital charge as strategic investments, provided certain criteria relating to the asset-liability and investment management of the insurer are met.
 For example, such an investment must have an average holding period of five years or more and be able to be held under stressed conditions for a further 10 years.

-In the 2020 review, the European Commission proposed a series of updates to the qualifying criteria, including relaxing requirements around the ring-fencing and holding period of the assets, and introducing a differentiation between life (illiquidity of best estimate of liabilities (BEL) and a duration of more than 10 years) and non-life firms (hold an amount of liquid assets larger than net BEL).
+In the 2020 Review, the European Commission proposed a series of updates to the qualifying criteria, including relaxing requirements around the ring-fencing and holding period of the assets, and introducing a differentiation between life firms (illiquidity of BEL and a duration of more than 10 years) and non-life firms (hold an amount of liquid assets larger than net BEL).

-The ECON has further proposed to elevate the allowance for long-term equities to the directive level (from the Level 2 Delegated Regulation), signaling the political significance of this change.
+The Committee on Economic and Monetary Affairs has further proposed to elevate the allowance for long-term equities to the level of the Solvency II Directive, from the Level 2 Delegated Regulation, signalling the political significance of this change.
 The European Parliament also proposes to simplify the eligibility criteria by leaving to the insurers the onus of managing such investments via risk management, asset-liability management and investment policy tools.

-A “duration-based equity risk sub-module” may apply instead of the equity risk sub-module by (re)insurers writing specified types of retirement business, where the assets and liabilities corresponding to the relevant business are ring-fenced, and where the average duration of the relevant liabilities exceeds 12 years.
-271
+A “duration-based equity risk sub-module” may apply instead of the equity risk sub-module to (re)insurers writing specified types of retirement business, where the assets and liabilities corresponding to the relevant business are ring-fenced, and where the average duration of the relevant liabilities exceeds 12 years.487

-The property risk sub-module covers the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of market prices of real estate.
-EIOPA Level 3 guidelines distinguish:
+The property risk sub-module covers the sensitivity of the values of assets, liabilities and financial instruments to changes to the level or to the volatility of market prices of real estate.
+The EIOPA Level 3 Guidelines distinguish:

 • Direct investments in land, buildings and immovable property rights and property investment held for the own use of the undertaking, which should be dealt with under the property risk sub-module.